 – Marlikka Perdrisat

 Cocktail Revolution congratulates all involved.
-If you’d like more information on the Kimberly Girl Project or any of the models, you can contact Goolari Media Enterprises (08) 9195 5333.
+If you’d like more information on the Kimberly Girl Project or any of the models, contact Goolari Media Enterprises (08) 9195 5333.